open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 We need to pass along the item we want to delete to the event handler, so instead of referencing the method directly we are using an arrow function and we call it with the item of the current iteration of our map function.

-Next, we add the event handler which deleted the todo item:
+Next, we add the event handler which deletes the todo item:

 ```js
 _removeTodo(todo) {